 '''

 begin_declarations;

 declare_string("greeting");

-end declarations;
+end_declarations;

 '''

 Here is where the module declares the functions and data structures that will be available for your YARA rules.
 In this case we are declaring just a string variable named greeting.
-We are going to discuss more in depth about this in The declaration section.
+We are going to discuss these concepts more in greater detail in the The declaration section.